wirthdrewneu/RobotRangerSetUp/README.md

 # 🤖 Mbot Ranger Set Up For Arduino C Programming
 ## Description
-This is a guide to help you qucikly set up the Arduino IDE and connect it to the Mbot Ranger for programming in arduino c uing Mac or Linux.
+This is a guide to help you qucikly set up the Arduino IDE and connect it to the Mbot Ranger for programming in Arduino C using Mac or Linux.
 Its probably fair to assume that it will also work on Windows as well.
 I put this together because I felt that the documentation online was not consistent and am confident it will help you get up running in less than hour rather than days, using our teams lessons learned.
 ## Steps
 1. This [make bot tutorital](http://learn.makeblock.com/en/learning-arduino-programming/) is a great starting point.
 Use it to get a brief overview of what you will be doing. \
    **Note: I found that in the tutorial listed above I did not need the driver for Mac in order for it to run.
 I would suggest skipping this step if you come accross a need for this step please share it.
-Step 2 the tutorial came off to me as instructing the user to copy and paste folders into directories that didnt specifically exist.
+Step 2 in the tutorial came off to me as instructing the user to copy and paste folders into directories that didnt specifically exist.
 I would also not reccomend following this step (Refer to Step 5 of this documentation.) **
 2. Download the [Arduino IDE](https://www.arduino.cc/en/software), you can also use the link in the tutorial above or just google Arduino IDE
 3. Install Arduino IDE\
    Linux: \